 You have selectively chosen the MAC program as the foundation for a professional career.
 The practicum is a rewarding, enjoyable part of your studies.
-It is a very challenging set of two similar courses intended to facilitate learning, professional growth and mastery.
+It is a very challenging set of two similar courses intended to facilitate learning, professional growth, and mastery.
 While students can work long hours and carry heavy loads of responsibility you cannot force growth.
 Growth happens with time, experience, thought and desire.
 Keep in mind that this is a professional course designed to facilitate your effectiveness as a counselor in the complex process of identifying and then successfully addressing the needs of clients.

-For this reason thirty hours (30) per week is the maximum time students may spend at an internship site without becoming tired and wearing themselves out.
-It is usually the optimum length of time one can be engaged in intense case work and also continue to undertake collateral research and fulfill other family and academic commitments.
+For this reason 10 hours (10) per week is the maximum time students may spend at a Practicum I site.
+It is the optimum length of time one can be engaged in intense case work and also continue to undertake collateral research and fulfill other family and academic commitments.